DevyDhanish/meow-lang/src/README.md

 `ast_gen.c` need work current implementation does not work.<br/>
 `lexer.c` - some how works but still need improvement.<br/>

-My plan is to built every data structure that will be used in this project from stratch.<br/>
+My plan is to make every data structure that will be used in this project from stratch.<br/>
-all my built data structure is in `src/DS/`.<br/>
+all my build data structure is in `src/DS/`.<br/>
+They work but can be improved.